Paul BentleyDistrict Commissioner

 Frances FawcettDistrict Commissioner (Avalon area)

-Pete WardDistrict Explorer Scout Commissioner
+Pete WardDistrict Explorer Scout Commissioner - Camelot

 My scouting started back in Hove as a cub scout where we spent many a weekend out on the South Downs and camping in the New forest nurturing my love for the outdoors, unfortunately there was a long waiting list to move on to scouts so I moved across to Sea Cadets.
 I later joined the Royal Navy as an aircraft engineering mechanic and spent ten years working from Portland and small ships flights.
 After leaving the RN I have spent most of my working life within the cheese industry as an engineering manager or in project management where my main focus and passion is within the automation and control of factory systems.
 I restarted my “career” in scouting in 1998 when I became an occasional helper at my son’s cub group where I stayed until I became a DCSL some 8 years ago before taking up the role of 14-25 commissioner.
-I have recently become the District Explorer Scout Leader.
+I have recently become the District Explorer Scout Commissioner for the Camelot area.
 In my spare time I love hiking and climbing in the British mountains and when the opportunity allows abroad as well.
 What do i get from scouting?
 Well I enjoy seeing our young people challenge themselves and the satisfaction they get from succeeding, there is also the satisfaction of working with a great District Team across all sections to deliver “Skills for Life”.